ImaneHoubbane99/Active_Directory_and_Splunk_Setup/README.md

 ## Step3 : Install and configure sysmon and splunk

+To have our VMs in the same network , we create nat interface :

 ## Step4 : Configure AD(Active Directory)

 ## Step5: Generate brute force attack using Kali linux